Taranvirs88/Web452_AssignmentsWinter23/README.txt

 1020EST
 ****************************

+I got error in migration i used only
+Add-Migration IntialCreate
+And
+Update-Database

-I got error when i apply migration in powershell but i resolved error.
+when i apply migration in powershell but i resolved error.

 Add-Migration InitialCreate -Context RulersContext Update-Database -Context RulersContext